Cinnamon and Honey Natural Cures and Health Benefits

 Vitamin and mineral content of Unprocessed honey include:

 Raw honey v Pasteurised

-Commercially bought brands of honey are generally the refined version of raw honey that have been processed, filtered and pasteurized in order to maintain a liquid consistency.
+Commercially bought brands of honey are the refined version of raw honey that has been processed, filtered and pasteurised to maintain a liquid consistency.
 Processing eliminates potential contaminants of micro-organisms.
 Unfortunately, filtering can also remove essential nutrients.

 Raw honey is an excellent alternative sweetener, it enters the blood stream slowly, maintaining a steady balance of energy.
 However, the glycemic index (GI) of raw honey remains high, and in this case, one can have too much of a good thing.
 Honey should be used in moderation as part of a healthy diet regime.

-Raw honey from local bees can provide additional immune boosting properties that can desensitize the body to local allergens.
-Local honey can help the body adapt to a specific living environment.
+Raw honey from local bees can provide additional immune boosting properties that can desensitise the body to local allergens.
+Local honey can help the body adapt to a particular living environment.
 Farmers markets are ideal for finding locally produced honey.
 Meeting and talking to beekeepers in your area can provide a wealth of information regarding bees and honey.

 Manuka Honey UMF

-Manuka is a special honey and the only medical-grade honey to be used in wound dressings.
+Manuka is a unique honey; it is the only medical-grade honey to be used in wound dressings.
 Manuka honey is made in New Zealand and is 100% organic.
-This is a delicious medicinal honey produced by bees fed on blossoms of the Manuka tree found mainly in New Zealand and Australia.
-UMF or (Unique Manuka Factor) is a quality trademark identifying pure manuka honey with its unique natural properies found only in some strains of manuka honey.
+This is a delicious medicinal honey produced by bees fed on blossoms of the Manuka tree that are found mainly in New Zealand and Australia.
+UMF or (Unique Manuka Factor) is a quality trademark identifying pure manuka honey with its unique natural properties found only in some strains of manuka honey.
 However, Scottish heather honey may offer a cheaper alternative to manuka.